-There was penalty of good food eaten during the month.
-Maybe a little too much, I always hope to catch a break in January, but have my birthday and wife’s to content with.
+There was plenty of good food eaten during the month.
+Maybe a little too much, I always hope to catch a break in January but have my birthday and wife’s to contend with.

 On to the numbers, I continue to poke around Personal Capital* using all of the free tools that they have available.
 I really like having one place to aggregate all of my accounts.
 Part of the children’s Christmas gift this year was cash for clothes shopping.
 It was interesting to see them shop and check prices as they made decisions on clothes.
 All three walked away with some new clothes and all under their budget.

 Overall we spent a little more this month as planned due to Christmas.
 Overall it was well worth the cost.
 We had a wonderful Christmas.

 I hope to have some good news to share shortly on the job search front.
 There has been some progress and a lot of activity during December.
 I’m looking to kick off the New Year with a fresh start.
 Stay tuned.

 Net Worth Details

 Cash (-$8,349.00): Our typically budget is around $6k.
 We spent more during December as planned for Christmas.

 Vanguard (-$4,347.00): Hopefully the New Year will bring some consistency back to the market.
 Overall the last ninety days seem pretty flat.

 529s (+$63.36): Baby steps here.
 We are depositing $25 per account each month, not much, once employment changes we will reevaluate this bucket.

 Autos (-$1,100.00): I use Kelley Blue Book for our car values.
 A little dip this month.
 Still a good feeling to have two paid for cars in the driveway.